-Tony Stewart makes the list of the top ten richest NASCAR drivers because of his estimated net worth that totals approximately $100 million.
-Stewart has acclaimed great fame for being the only driver in racing history to win a championship in NASCAR, IndyCar racing, and Silver Crown cars.
-He has also won three NASCAR Cup titles, joining the ranks of only 15 other drivers to accomplish this feat, many on this list.
-Aside from his racing career, he also founded Tony Stewart Racing and became an owner of Eldora Speedway.
+Tony Stewart makes the list of the top ten richest NASCAR drivers because of his estimated net worth, which totals approximately $100 million.
+Stewart is acclaimed for being the only driver in racing history to win a championship in NASCAR, IndyCar racing, and Silver Crown cars.
+He has also won three NASCAR Cup Series titles, joining the ranks of only 15 other drivers to accomplish this feat, many of whom are on this list.
+Steward remains active in NASCAR as the owner of the founder of Tony Stewart Racing and the owner of Eldora Speedway.

 5. Kevin Harvick

 Kevin Harvick is a professional NASCAR driver with an estimated net worth of $90 million, enabling him to join the ranks of the wealthiest race car drivers.
 He earned most of his fortunes from his wins on the race track.
 He has a total of 59 career NASCAR Cup Series victories, including wins in NASCAR’s most-coveted races: the Daytona 500, Coca-Cola 600, Brickyard 400, and Southern 500.
 He also has two NASCAR Xfinity Series championships and 47 Xfinity series wins.
 Harvick was awarded the 2014 NASCAR Cup Series champion by President Obama and won an ESPY (ESPN’s Sports Award) for Best Driver.